mscwilson/mscwilson.github.io/README.md

 * copy existing posts and their images over.
 NB change the default layout name, old blog is "single"
 * make sure they look right
 * fix links in posts
+* did I link to my blog anywhere in my profile?
 <br/><br/>

 * Fix the padding on Portfolio page, add a short blurb